parse-community/docs/_includes/android/push-notifications.md

 If everything looks great so far, but push notifications are not showing up on your phone, there are a few more things you can check.

 *   [Upgrade to the latest SDK](https://github.com/parse-community/Parse-SDK-Android).
-This documentation covers the push API introduced in the 1.7.0 version of the Android Parse SDK.
+This documentation covers the push API introduced in the 1.17.0 version of the Android Parse SDK.
 Please upgrade if you are getting compiler errors following these instructions.
-*   Make sure you are using the correct `packageName` in your `AndroidManifest.xml`.
-*   Make sure you have the correct permissions listed in your `AndroidManifest.xml` file, as outlined in the [Android Push Quickstart]({{ site.baseUrl }}/parse-server/guide/#push-notifications-quick-start).
-If you are using a a custom receiver, be sure you have registered it in the Manifest file with the correct `android:name` property and the proper intent filters.
 *   Make sure you've used the correct App ID and client key, and that `Parse.initialize()` is being called. `Parse.initialize()` lets the service know which application it is listening for; this code must be in your `Application.onCreate` rather than `Activity.onCreate` for a particular `Activity`, so that any activation technique will know how to use Parse.
 *   Check that the push registration call is being called successfully.
-Your device must successfully register a ParseInstallation object with a valid GCM Registration id in the "deviceToken" field, if using GCM.
+Your device must successfully register a ParseInstallation object with a valid FCM Registration id in the "deviceToken" field
 *   Check that the device is set to accept push notifications from your app.
 *   Note that, by design, force-killed apps will not be able to receive push notifications.
 Launch the app again to reenable push notifications.
 *   Check the number of subscribers in your Parse Push Console.
 Does it match the expected number of subscribers?
 Your push might be targeted incorrectly.